raaowx/dotfiles/README.md

 The folder contains my configuration for [Neofetch](https://github.com/dylanaraps/neofetch) script.

+## Shell

+The folder contains all common configurations for the shell interpreters I usually use.
+In those files you will find all my environment variables, aliases, functions, etc. Also contains subfolders for specific configurations of the interpreters.

+### Bash

+The folder contains all my configurations for [Bash](https://www.gnu.org/software/bash/) shell.

+### Zsh

+The folder contains all my configurations for [Zsh](https://www.zsh.org) shell.

 ## Terminal

 The folder contains the profile I use in the built-in MacOS Terminal.